Jungbey/fan/README.md

 # FAN

-a visual fan,but with physical attributes
+a visual fan, but with physical attributes

 ### Feature
 - replaceable skins
-- can change gear
+- change blade
 ...and more

 ### Quick Start